TechxArtisanStudio/MkDocs-Lang/docs/copy.md

 - `-y`: Automatically confirm execution without prompting for user confirmation.
 - `--force`, `-f`: Overwrite existing files without prompting.
 Use this flag to avoid manual confirmation for overwriting files.
 - `--backup`, `-b`: Create a backup of existing files before overwriting.

+### What It Does

+1. **Determines the Main Project Path**: Uses a utility function to find the main project path.
+2. **Validates Source Path**: Ensures the source path exists and is accessible.
+3. **Copies Files/Folders**: Copies the specified file or folder to each MkDocs site.
+4. **Handles Overwrites and Backups**: Manages overwriting existing files and creating backups if specified.
+5. **Logs the Action**: Records the action details and any errors in the `log/` directory.

 ### Examples